andypasso/weather_app/README.md

 - Clone the project to your computer.
 - run: npm install.
-- run: npm run start.
+- run: npm run build.

 ### Usage